Pappy & Harriet's: 1946–1982

-In 1946, at the site where Pappy & Harriet's stands today, filmmakers built a cantina set that was used in numerous Westerns during the 1950s.
-In 1972, Harriet's mother, Francis Aleba, purchased the building and opened The Cantina, an outlaw biker burrito bar.
-The Cantina rollicked for 10 years before its closing.
+In 1972, Francis Aleba, Harriet Allen's mother, purchased the building and opened "The Cantina"; a bar known for serving burritos and attracting outlaw bikers.
+The establishment in this form operated for a decade before closing.

-1982-2004
+1982–2003

-In 1982, Aleba's daughter Harriet and her husband, Claude "Pappy" Allen, bought The Cantina and renamed it Pappy & Harriet's Pioneertown Palace.
-With its family style Tex-Mex cuisine and live music, The Cantina often featured Pappy, Harriet, and their granddaughter Kristina, and became a local haunt for bikers.
+In 1982, Harriet Allen and her husband, Claude "Pappy" Allen, purchased The Cantina and renamed it Pappy & Harriet's Pioneertown Palace.
+The venue offered a combination of Tex-Mex cuisine and live music, with performances often featuring Pappy, Harriet, and their granddaughter Kristina.
+It also became a popular stop for bikers traveling through the Mojave Desert corridor.

+Harriet Allen was known for her cooking and occasional performances of country music standards, while Pappy Allen contributed to the venue’s construction and maintenance.
+The establishment developed a reputation for its welcoming atmosphere, attracting both locals and visitors to Joshua Tree National Park.
+Over time, Pappy & Harriet's gained wider recognition as a destination for food and live entertainment in the remote desert setting.

 When Pappy Allen died in 1994, hundreds of mourners from around the world attended his memorial, including Victoria Williams, who later recorded the song "Happy to Have Known Pappy" for her Atlantic Records release, Loose.

-A local airplane pilot, Jay Hauk, owned Pappy and Harriet's before it was bought by two New Yorkers, Linda Krantz and Robyn Celia.
+A local airplane pilot, Jay Hauk, owned Pappy and Harriet's for a few years before it was next purchased.

+2003–2021

+In 2003, Robyn Celia and Linda Krantz purchased Pappy & Harriet's.
+Longtime patrons and passionate music lovers, they revitalized the space and elevated its reputation as a premier destination for live music while staying true to the venue's roots.
+Under their 18-year stewardship, the stage welcomed an eclectic mix of world-renowned artists - from Paul McCartney and Robert Plant to Vampire Weekend, The Dandy Warhols and Queens Of The Stone Age, all while still embracing up-and-coming acts and underground artists alike.

 In the summer of 2006, the Sawtooth Complex fire threatened Pappy & Harriet's and the rest of Pioneertown, but the town and club were not among the 50 homes and over 60,000 acres of desert burned.

-2003-2020

-In 2003, Robyn Celia and Linda Krantz purchased Pappy and Harriet's.
-They ushered in an era of elevated cuisine remaining true to the original Tex-Mex and booked a combination of local and big name musicians who enjoyed the small venue where they could unwind and take a break from the standard touring scene.
-Robyn developed the venue as a destination for musicians as well as fans, attracting all musical genres.
-Linda created a family-like atmosphere for the staff, where locals and visitors felt equally welcome.
-Performers such as Leon Russell, Robert Plant and more recently, Paul McCartney loved the all-in attitude of the audiences.
-Pappy's, as it's affectionately referred to by locals, became a home to the "High Desert Sound" including performers like Queens of the Stone Age and Jesika Rabbit (who had a nacho dish named after her).

 Billboard Magazine named Pappy & Harriet's one of the Top Ten Hidden Gems in the Country in its 2012 Best Clubs issue.
 The club attracts artists and musicians from all over the world.

 NY Times Magazine featured Pappy and Harriet's in its 2013 article "Listen Up | In The California Desert, A One Of A Kind Music Venue Blossoms."

 SXSW featured the documentary The Pioneertown Palace in 2014.

 Anthony Bourdain featured Pappy & Harriet's in the "US Desert" episode of his television show Anthony Bourdain: No Reservations.